Yogoda/ZoneLoadingSystem/README.md

 - Set the zone path in the exported script variable
 - Instance your new zone under the area node, don't move it (this is just for setup)
 - Move the area where you want it to be relative to the other zones
-- Add one or more collision shapes that englobes the zone, the zone will be loaded when the player enters this area
+- Add one or more collision shapes that encompasses the zone, the zone will be loaded when the player enters this area
 - Delete your zone instance.
 No area should contain a zone, as they should not be loaded when the game starts.

 Done.
 Now the zone will be automatically loaded and instanced, and attached to the tree when the player enters the area.